 Milking Routine and Parlor Performance Evaluation: Observation of milking routine and parlor timing.
 Report will include recommendations to improve parlor throughput and optimize milking techniques.

 Milker Training: Customized training based on milking routine and needs of the farm.
 Focuses on the development of milking procedure SOP’s.
 May require more than one visit to ensure all necessary information is collected.
-Preliminary cultures may be requested to better understand mastitits-causing pathogens present on the farm.
+Preliminary cultures may be requested to better understand mastitis-causing pathogens present on the farm.

 Stray Voltage Testing: While not a common problem on most dairy farms, QMPS can help to determine if this exists in your location.